 Communication and Your 4- to 7-Month-Old

 Your baby’s range of sounds and facial expressions continues to grow, with lots of smiling, laughing, and babbling.
-Your baby is also imitating sounds, an important skill for learning to talk.
+Your baby is also copying sounds, an important skill for learning to talk.

 What Should I Do?

+- Interact often and play talking games.
 Babies this age enjoy vocal games and interactions.
-Your baby will be thrilled when you copy his or her coos and babbles.
+They will be thrilled when you copy their coos and babbles.
 Imitate your baby’s “bah” and “ah-goo,” then follow up by saying some simple words that contain the same sound.

 - imitate sounds